Reduce your Costs by Increasing Car Fuel Efficiency

 5. Take the Weight Off

-If you’re home from golfing or shopping, the sooner you take your golf bag or groceries out of your car the better.
-By decreasing the load, your car has less work to do to get from A to B. Keeping your boot empty is not the only way to do this, don’t forget to remove the roof rack and bike holder when you’re not using them too.
+If you’re home from golfing or shopping, the sooner you take your golf bag or groceries out of your car, the better.
+By decreasing the load, your car has less work to get from A to B. Keeping your boot empty is not the only way to do this, don’t forget to remove the roof rack and bike holder when you’re not using them too.